Refugee or Migrant?

 Visit Adina’s website for more information: www.adinanerghes.com.

-Wednesday December 12 the KNAW Humanities Cluster presents HuC LIVE!.
-At this event the departments DHLab and Digital Infrastructure will present their innovative research and infrastructure.
-The main theme of this afternoon will be about bridging the gulf between science and humanities.
-In this series of blogs, our guest speakers will talk about why they bring science and humanities together.
+Wednesday December 12 2018 the KNAW Humanities Cluster presented HuC LIVE!.
+At this event the departments DHLab and Digital Infrastructure presented their innovative research and infrastructure.
+The main theme of this afternoon was about bridging the gulf between science and humanities.
+In this series of blogs, our guest speakers talk about why they bring science and humanities together.

 Find more information here.